Oswego-CSC344Fall2024/Python_Project/README.md

 # email the reports

-1. Read the students' email addresses from the CSV file.
+1. Read the students' email addresses from the CSV file [Roster](Roster.csv).
 Send student_i.html to the correct student.
 2. prompt the user for the email address (professor's email) and send the tar.gz file.